ankur608/CyWW-V1/README.md

 This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.

 ---
-*CyWW ActiveAI™ v1.0.0 — Licensed under MIT for Global Cyber Defense, Enterprise & Academic Research.*
+*CyWW ActiveAI™ v1.0.0 — Licensed under MIT for Academic purposes.*